ted-piotrowski/mapbox-gl-shadow-simulator/README.md

 #### getFeatures

-Takes `map` as an argument and returns a GeoJSON collection of features whose shadows will be displayed on the map.
+Returns a GeoJSON collection of features whose shadows will be displayed on the map.
 Currently only supports `Polygon` and `MultiPolygon`.

 ##### Extracting buildings from Mapbox vector tiles